 Do Capitalize

-Argentium, art movements, Black when referring to people (AP standard), Chac Mool, Chief Blanket, Chilkat, graffiti/street artists’ tags (e.g. SABA), Indian Country, Indigenous when referring to people, Manitou, Mountie, Mylar, Paleo-Indians, Plexiglas, Ravenstail, T-shirt, known geographical regions (e.g. the Southwest or Northern California), Navajo chants (e.g. Blessingway), Pagan, Ravenstail, Sun Dance, section titles of art exhibitions, and Western (as in Occidental, e.g. Western civilization).
+Argentium, art movements, Black when referring to people (AP standard), Chac Mool, Chief Blanket, Chilkat, Eyedazzler, graffiti/street artists’ tags (e.g. SABA), Indian Country, Indigenous when referring to people, Manitou, Mountie, Mylar, Paleo-Indians, Plexiglas, Ravenstail, T-shirt, known geographical regions (e.g. the Southwest or Northern California), Navajo chants (e.g. Blessingway), Pagan, Ravenstail, Sun Dance, section titles of art exhibitions, The CIRI Foundation, and Western (as in Occidental, e.g. Western civilization).

 Don’t Capitalize

-Don’t capitalize the mid-sentence unless the entity that is using the term insists upon it, e.g. The Magazine and The New York Times.
+Don’t capitalize the mid-sentence unless the entity that is using the term insists upon it, e.g. The New York Times and The CIRI Foundation.

 Captions